marmelab/react-admin/docs/Inputs.md

 ## `<ReferenceInput>`

 Use `<ReferenceInput>` for foreign-key values, i.e. to let users choose a value from another REST endpoint.
-This component fetches the possible values in the reference resource (using the `CRUD_GET_MATCHING` REST method), then delegates rendering to a subcomponent, to which it passes the possible choices as the `choices` attribute.
+This component fetches the possible values in the reference resource (using the `GET_LIST` REST method), then delegates rendering to a subcomponent, to which it passes the possible choices as the `choices` attribute.

 This means you can use `<ReferenceInput>` with any of [`<SelectInput>`](#selectinput), [`<AutocompleteInput>`](#autocompleteinput), or [`<RadioButtonGroupInput>`](#radiobuttongroupinput), or even with the component of your choice, provided it supports the `choices` attribute.